How Many Tools Do You Actually Need to Run a Faceless Online Business?

 Analytics are minimal or delayed

 Nothing is flashy.
 But everything works.
 The person can step away for a day or a week without the system collapsing.
 That’s the quiet advantage of simplicity.
+This type of setup is usually built on a single platform rather than a stack of separate tools.

 Why fewer tools increase trust